- Home

 Fatigue

-It is common to feel very tired during or after treatment, and you may lack the energy to carry out day-to-day activities.
-Fatigue for people with cancer is different from tiredness, as it may not go away with rest or sleep.
-You may lose interest in things that you usually enjoy doing or feel unable to concentrate on one thing for very long.
+It is common to feel very tired during or after treatment, and you may not have the energy for day-to-day activities.
+Cancer-related fatigue is different from tiredness, as it may not go away with rest or sleep.
+You may also lose interest in things that you usually enjoy doing or have trouble concentrating on one thing for very long.

 Managing fatigue